 How to Personalize a Funeral or Memorial Service

 Perhaps the most challenging thing about personalizing a funeral or memorial service is that your options are nearly unlimited.
 In fact, attend a funeral today and you are likely to see a photo display, a memorial wall, pieces of the deceased’s collections, or some other tangible collection of personal artifacts.
 Each of those things can bring a unique and touching element that helps those attending the service remember the deceased.
 But a truly personal service will require a little planning.

 Steps to personalizing a funeral or memorial service

-- Slow down: It’s easy to get swept up in the flurry of important activities that naturally follow a death.
+It’s easy to get swept up in the flurry of important activities that naturally follow a death.
 There are many details to take care of.
-It’s important to remember though, that they don’t all have to be handled at once.
+It’s important to remember though, that you don’t have to do it all at once.
 Take a deep breath and keep your objective in mind.
 You want the service to honor the person you have lost and to carry a bit of his or her personality with it.
 So don’t rush yourself.
 It really will be ok.

 Having a Home Funeral

 In recent years, we have seen growth in the area of home funerals.
 For many people, conducting the service in the family home is the ultimate in personalization.
 For more information on what it means to have a home funeral, visit our Home Funeral Guide page.